Free hospital parking isn't as good as it sounds

 Free hospital parking sounds like an in arguable idea, until you look into it further, that is.
-One British newspaper is campaigning to abolish all parking charges for all users of NHS hospital car parks in England.
+Some are campaigning to abolish all parking charges for all users of hospital car parks.
 It’s a popular proposal, but the subject is nonetheless complicated.

 - Free parking only benefits those who own or have access to a car, in other words people who, in general, belong to the richer segment of the population.
 Poorer people are more likely to use public transport, so free hospital parking is more likely to benefit a surgeon than a porter, for example.
 Wouldn’t it make more sense to campaign for better public transport and safer cycling and walking routes, which would benefit everyone, irrespective of their salary?

 - Many people are in hospital in the first place because they lead sedentary lives, a problem linked closely with today’s overreliance on cars.
 It therefore seems counter-productive to promote inactivity by offering free parking at hospitals.